 On April 21, 2010, Jim McNerney announced that Boeing was accelerating production of both the 747 and 777 variants to support the growing demand.

 The Boeing 747-8F completed track engine tests in December 2009 and on February 7, 2010, successfully completed high-speed and taxiing tests.
 The second test flight took place in late February with a transfer flight to Moses Lake to test its new navigation equipment.
 By March 11, 2010, the Boeing 747-8F had completed 13 flights for a total of 33 flight hours.

-Also on March 15 of that year, the second Boeing 747-8F made its first test flight at Paine Field (BFI), where it briefly stationed on the base before moving to Palmdale to continue flight tests with the first prototype.
+Also on March 15 of that year, the second Boeing 747-8F made its first test flight at Paine Field (BFI), where it was briefly stationed before moving to Palmdale to continue flight tests with the first prototype.
 On March 17, the third -8F joined the test program with its first flight.

 On April 19, 2010, the second aircraft was moved from Moses Lake to Palmdale to conduct tests on the aircraft’s engines in preparation for the aircraft’s certification.
-On 3 June, during the tests, a tractor towing the plane damaged the nacelle of an engine without causing any damage to the engine itself.
+On June 3, a tow vehicle damaged the nacelle of an engine without causing any damage to the engine itself.

 On June 14, 2010, the Boeing 747-8F completed the initial flight test phase and the FAA initiated an extensive certification check for the aircraft.
 By the end of June that same year, the three -8Fs employed in Boeing’s flight test program had totaled 500 flight test hours and completed high-temperature endurance tests in the state of Arizona.